rot256/git-ring/README.md

 ## Applications

 Git(hub/lab) is one of the few places where we actually have a large repository of identities tied to associated public keys: the list of authorized SSH keys for each user which these platforms make public.
-Git-ring exploits this to anonymously prove membership among a set of users/organizations/repositories on these platforms using ring signatures.
+Git-ring exploits this feature to anonymously prove membership among a set of users/organizations/repositories on these platforms using ring signatures.

 ### Whistleblowing

 The primary motivation for ring signatures (e.g. in the seminal work [How to leak a secret](https://people.csail.mit.edu/rivest/pubs/RST01.pdf) by Rivest, Shamir and Tauman) is that of whistleblowing: suppose you are a member of an organization (e.g. on Github) and you want to raise an issue either publically or internally.
-You could post your revelations anonymously, but then how do people know that they are not just fabricated by someone with no relation to the organization as a baseless smear campaign?
+You could post your revelations anonymously, but then how do people know that they are not fabrications by someone with no relation to the organization?
 You could also raise your concerns with your name attached, but that might have undesired personal ramifications...

 Ring signatures (e.g. git-ring) offers a solution to this dilemma: you can prove that you belong to the organization without revealing your identity. e.g. using: